-The number of islands, countless cliffs and endless white sandy beaches means a dramatic shoreline sculpted by the seas over thousands of years.
+The Orkney Islands are an archipelago of around 70 islands (20 of which are inhabited) lying a mere 10 miles north of the Scottish mainland.
+The number of islands, countless cliffs and endless white sandy beaches make for a dramatic shoreline sculpted by the seas over thousands of years.
 You're never far from a cliff walk in Orkney.
 The magnificent red sandstone cliffs on Hoy, the striking natural arch known as the Vat of Kirbister on Stronsay, or the cliff walks at Yesnaby and Marwick Head on West Mainland are just some examples

 Thanks to its coast, cliffs, wetlands and moorlands, the Orkney Islands invite waterfowl, waders, raptors and seabirds, including the much loved puffin, to make their homes here.
 This is one of the best places in Britain to go seal-watching, as it's a breeding ground for both grey and common seals.
 Around 15% of the world's seal population is found here.
-Dolphins and various species of whale are also frequently spotted.
+Dolphins and various species of whale can also be frequently spotted.

-Divers from across the world are attracted here in search of wartime wrecks to the sealife that can be found under the water.
-Stay above the seas in a kayak, and explore the coastline from a different angle.
+Divers from across the world are attracted to Orkney's wartime wrecks and the sealife that can be found living within them.
+Or stay above the seas in a kayak and explore the coastline from a different angle.

+You can fly to Orkney's main town of Kirkwall from the airports at Glasgow, Edinburgh, Aberdeen, and Inverness with all flights lasting an hour or less.
+There are four ferry routes to choose from, with up to 12 sailings a day, depending on the season.
 Formed by ancient hills sitting on the submerged continental shelf, Shetland boasts over 100 islands, 15 of which are inhabited.
 Shetland has an incredibly long coastline of over 2700km, equating to 15% of the entire UK coastline, including some of the highest sea cliffs in Britain, hundreds of pristine, sandy beaches, sea stacks and caves.

-The unique scenery is due to the diverse geology (all of Shetland is a UNESCO accredited Geopark), with some rocks over 370 million years old, also giving rise to hundreds of trout lochs, salt marshes, sand dunes, exposed ancient sea floors and the best cross-section of a volcano in Britain.
+The unique scenery is due to the diverse geology (all of Shetland is a UNESCO accredited Geopark), with some rocks over 370 million years old, the beautiful landscape also including trout lochs, salt marshes, sand dunes, exposed ancient sea floors and the best cross-section of a volcano in Britain.

-Shetland's wildlife is rich and varied, with 12% of Britain's otters around its shores, significant common and grey seal populations, some of the UK's largest seabird colonies (including puffins and gannets), frequent cetacean sightings and of course the iconic Shetland pony.
+Shetland's wildlife is rich and varied, with 12% of Britain's otters around its shores, significant common and grey seal populations, some of the UK's largest seabird colonies (including puffins and gannets), frequent cetacean sightings (especially orcas!) and of course the iconic Shetland pony.

-Settled for over 6,000 years, there is a wealth of archaeology from Neolithic temples, Iron Age round towers and Viking long-houses to excellently preserved WWll sites.
+Settled for over 6,000 years, there is a wealth of archaeology, from Neolithic temples, Iron Age round towers and Viking long-houses to excellently preserved WWII sites.
 Europe's biggest Fire Festival, Up Helly Aa, takes place in Lerwick in January and is a homage to Shetland's Viking past.

-Direct flights are available from Edinburgh, Glasgow, Aberdeen and Inverness all year round, and also from Manchester and Bergen in the summer.
-The Northlink Ferry sails from Aberdeen and is a 12-hour overnight mini-cruise.
+Direct flights to Shetland are available from Edinburgh, Glasgow, Aberdeen and Inverness all year round, and also from Manchester and Bergen in the summer.
+Ferries sail from Aberdeen and is a 12hour overnight mini-cruise.